-“This deduction will appear on the front page of your tax return and reduce your Adjusted Gross Income — thus reducing your income subject to taxation,” Swyter said.
+In particular, this deduction reduces your adjusted gross income, thereby reducing the amount of income you’re declaring that’s subject to taxation.
 If you had $40,000 in income but you claim the $2,500 student loan interest deduction, you’d only have to pay taxes on $37,500 in income.
 Since you pay taxes on less income, you reduce the total taxes you owe.

 You can get a rough idea of how much you’ll save by multiplying the amount of student loan interest you can deduct by your tax bracket.
 If you paid $1,000 in student loan interest and you’re in the 22% tax bracket, you’d multiply $1,000 * 22% to determine that you’d save around $220.

-If you want to find out exactly how much you can save, use our Student Loan Interest Deduction calculator.
+If you want to estimate how much you could save, use our student loan interest deduction calculator.

 Are you eligible to take the student loan tax deduction?

 Whether you are eligible for the student loan interest deduction will vary depending upon your income, how you file your taxes and whether anyone claims you as a dependent.

 If your modified adjusted gross income (MAGI) was less than $70,000 as a single filer or less than $140,000 as joint filers in 2019, you could deduct the full $2,500.
 If you made between $75,000 and $85,000 (or between $140,000 and $170,000 as joint filers), you could deduct a reduced amount.
 Over $85,000 (or $170,000, jointly),the student loan tax deduction is no longer available.